-The best thing to do to reduce conditions that are considered pre-existing is to enroll your dog in a policy as soon as you bring them home.
-The younger a dog is, the less medical history they will have that might result in a condition being considered pre-existing.
+The best thing to do to reduce conditions that are considered pre-existing is to enroll your dog or cat in a policy as soon as you bring them home.
+The younger a pet is, the less medical history they will have that might result in a condition being considered pre-existing.

-Every insurance provider has their own definition of exactly what their company will consider to be pre-existing.
+Every insurance provider has their own definition of pre-existing.
 Read the terms and conditions when you enroll in a pet insurance policy to ensure you avoid surprises.
 Insurers are also required to make their terms and conditions available on their websites, so you can review them prior to purchasing a policy.

 Every pet insurance provider has different waiting periods.
 Review the terms and conditions to ensure you know the waiting periods for the conditions you are concerned about before enrolling in a pet insurance policy.